New moduli components of rank 2 bundles on projective space: Introduction

-Indeed, Hartshorne and Rao proved in \cite{hartshorne1991} that every stable rank 2 bundle on $\p3$ with Chern classes $c_1(E)=0$ and $c_1(E)=5$ is the cohomology of one of the monads listed above.
+Hartshorne and Rao proved in \cite{hartshorne1991} that every stable rank 2 bundle\ $\cale$ on $\p3$ with Chern classes $c_1(\cale)=0$ and $c_2(\cale)=5$ is the cohomology of one of the monads listed above.
 Rao showed in \cite{Rao1987} that bundles given as cohomology of monads of the form (\ref{invariant021}) lie in the closure of the family of instanton bundles of charge 5, which was shown to be irreducible firstly by Coanda, Tikhomirov and Trautmann in \cite{CTT}; see also \cite{Tikhomirov1}.
 The irreducibility of the family of bundles which arise as cohomology of monads of the form (\ref{invariant111}) was established by Ein in \cite{Ein}.

-Finally, our first main result yields the third component, and we also show that the family of bundles given by the monads of the form (\ref{invariant131}) lies in the closure of the family $\mathcal{G}(2,1)$.
+The fact that the closure of $\calg(2,1)$ is an irreducible rational component of $\calb(5)$ is the particular case $a=2$ of Main Theorem \ref{MT1}.
+Finally, we show that the set of bundles given by the monads of the form (\ref{invariant131}) lies in the closure of $\calg(2,1)$.

+We now give a breaf sketch of the contents of the paper.
+In Section \ref{section 2} we recall some general properties of monads and of symplectic instanton bundles on $\p3$.
+We especially treat the rank 4 symplectic instantons of charge 1.
+Any such bundle $E$ is described as a middle term of an exact triple with a rank 2 trivial bundle at the left hand and a null correlation rank 2 sheaf at the right hand.
+In Section \ref{modif} we study the set $\calg(a,k)$ of (the isomorphism classes of) the so-called modified instanton bundles which are rank 2 bundles that arise as cohomology bundles of monads of the form \eqref{Monad Gak} with $a\ge2$ and $k\ge1$.
+We show that each modified instanton appears as cohomology bundle of a monad of the form

+where $E$ is a rank 4 symplectic instanton of charge $k$.
+In the case $k=1$, this relation will be essential for the further constructions.

+In Section \ref{G(a,1)} we study the set $\calg(a,1)$.
+We construct three families of symplectic monads of the form \eqref{symplectic E}.
+The first one is the universal family, with the base scheme $S$, of monads with $E$ splitting as $E=\op3^{\oplus2}\oplus N$ where $N$ is a null correlation bundle.
+The second is a family, with the base scheme $\widetilde{S}$ containing $S$ as a dense open subset, of monads $E$ a general symplectic rank 4 instanton of charge 1.
+The third is a family of monads with $E$ splitting as in the first one, but with a new base $Y$.
+All the three families inherit universal cohomology sheaves, and it is shown that the images of their corresponding modular morphisms to $\calb(a^2+1)$ have the same closure $\overline{\calg(a,1)}$ - see Propositions \ref{descrn of G(a,1)} and \ref{Prop 15}.
+In Section \ref{Rationality} the three families mentioned above are used to prove the Main Theorem 1 - see Theorem \ref{Thm 20}.

+Sections \ref{F related to E} and \ref{properties of F} are devoted to the study of the monads of the form \eqref{invariant131}.
+In Section \ref{F related to E} we show that the cohomology sheaves $\cale$ of those among such monads that are not reduced to the monads of the form \eqref{invariant121} are closely related (by two subsequent elementary transformations - see Proposition \ref{two steps}) to rank 2 reflexive sheaves with Chern classes $(0,2,2k)$, $0\le k\le3$.
+A complete classification of the moduli components of these reflexive sheaves performed in Section \ref{properties of F} - see Propositions \ref{Prop F unstable} and \ref{Prop F stable} - leads to the dimension estimate, given in Theorem \ref{Cal H}, for the subset of the bundles $\cale$ specified above.
+It follows that this subset is not a component of $\calb(5)$, and we use this in Section \ref{B(5)} to prove the Main Theorem 2.